Why Offensive Jokes Affect You More Than You Realize

-Subjects in that study rating high on measures of hostile sexism contributed almost nothing to the women's organizations after reading sexist jokes, a drop of about 80% compared to "donations" made following neutral jokes.
-But those who didn't rate high on sexism didn't show the effect: Instead they donated more after reading the sexist jokes, about twice as much, compared to "donations" following after priming with neutral jokes.
+Subjects in that study rating high on measures of hostile sexism contributed almost nothing to the women's organizations after reading sexist jokes, a drop of about 80 percent compared to the "donations" made following neutral jokes.
+But those who didn't rate high on sexism didn't show the effect: Instead, they donated more after reading the sexist jokes, about twice as much compared to the "donations" following after priming with neutral jokes.

-So, if we're not sexist to begin with, these jokes don't have much effect.
+So, if we're not sexist to begin with, these jokes don't have much of an effect.
 They don't make us more prejudiced.
 In fact, it's just the opposite.

 Kochersberger, A., Ford, T. Woodzicka, J., Romero-Sanchez, M., and Carretero-Dios, H. (2014).
 The role of identification with women as a determinant of amusement with sexist humor.
 Humor, The International Journal of Humor Research, 27(3), 441-460.